vaginessa/blog/books/go-cookbook/using-mysql-in-docker-for-local-testing-in-go.md

 It can be adapted for other databases, like PostgreSQL.

 We should only start docker when running locally.
-In my software I use cmd-line flag `-production` to distinguish between running production and locally.
+In my software I use cmd-line flag `-production` to distinguish between running in production and locally.

 In production I would use the hard-coded host/ip of MySQL server.
 Locally I would call `startLocalDockerDbMust()` go get them.